-Coal contains some fraction of CO_2 and CH_4 trapped in its structure that is usually emitted to atmosphere during and after extraction of coal from surface mines.
+Coal contains some fraction of CO2 and CH4 trapped in its structure that is usually emitted to atmosphere during and after extraction of coal from surface mines.
 Emissions at extraction result from ventilation of mine gas which is done for safety reasons at underground mines.
-Post-mining emissions result from the slower liberation of CH_4 still entrapped in coal after it is extracted and stored at surface in piles, or from crushing and drying operations applied to modified and improve coal characteristics.
-In underground mines, post-mining emissions may occur in fact during extraction if degasification systems are installed but, nevertheless, total emissions remain more or less unaffected.
+Post-mining emissions result from the slower liberation of CH4 still entrapped in coal after it is extracted and stored at surface in piles, or from crushing and drying operations applied to modified and improve coal characteristics.
+In underground mines, post-mining emissions may occur in fact during extraction if degasification systems are installed but, nevertheless, total emissions remain relatively unaffected.